radical-cybertools/radical.pilot/docs/source/user_guide/multicore.rst

 MPI Applications
 ----------------

-To define an MPI Task, all you need to do is to set the ``cores`` and the ``mpi`` arguments in the TaskDescription.
+To define an MPI task, all you need to do is to set the ``cores`` and the ``mpi`` arguments in the TaskDescription.

 .. code-block:: python